Suffolk County encompasses the cities and towns of Boston, Chelsea, Revere, and Winthrop, Massachusetts.

 Family Protection and Sexual Assault Bureau

-The Family Protection and Sexual Assault Bureau encompasses the Child Protection, Domestic Violence, and Sexual Assault Units.
+The Family Protection and Sexual Assault Bureau encompasses the Child Protection Team, Domestic Violence and Sexual Assault Unit, and the Human Trafficking Unit.
 These units investigate and prosecute some of the most challenging cases handled by the office, and members of these units are committed to resolving them with discretion and compassion for the victims.
 Prosecutors, advocates, and investigators assigned to the Family Protection and Sexual Assault Bureau know it is often difficult for victims to report intimate partner violence or child abuse, and they are dedicated to making the process as safe and streamlined as possible for those who have been victimized.
 While individual crimes may occur against a child or family member, our office strives to aid in the well-being of the entire family by providing services to everyone affected by physical and sexual violence.
 Members of the Family Protection and Sexual Assault Bureau have fostered important relationships and partnerships with outside agencies and providers, in an effort to get victims and their families all of the assistance they may need.

 The death of a loved one from violence can be among the most devastating experiences a person can face.
 Homicide prosecutors and victim advocates are among the most skilled and experienced members of our staff, and they know how vulnerable a family can be under such difficult circumstances.
 They are committed to speaking for the victim and his or her loved ones in a court of law, ensuring that the deceased is not forgotten, and holding the offender accountable.
 Members of the Suffolk County DA’s Homicide Unit prosecute nearly half of all homicides in Massachusetts, and are also obligated under statute to oversee all death investigations in Suffolk County.
 Among the most experienced staff members in the office, homicide prosecutors work closely with investigators and detectives from Boston and local police departments, and the State Police, to thoroughly investigate every homicide.
 This team effort helps prosecutors build strong cases that lead to the identification and prosecution of the county’s most dangerous criminals.

-The Juvenile Unit, whose cases are heard in the Boston Juvenile Court, handles most cases in which the offender is age 16 or younger.
+The Juvenile Unit handles most cases in which the offender is age 17 or younger.
 Because these cases often involve a young victim as well, Juvenile Unit staff members are skilled at communicating with young people and answering their families’ questions.
 The juvenile justice system is slightly different from the one that adjudicates adults, and its prosecutors are able to balance the factors of punishment, deterrence, and rehabilitation effectively to serve the victim and the common good.

 Special Prosecutions Unit